Skip to main content

 If you have breaking changes, visit the docs on how to handle those here

 #4.
-Submit a pull request to the develop branch
+Submit a pull request to the master branch

 #5.
 Wait for the checks

-If you have all the green lights (changes on Chromatic, building on Vercel, reviews) on the PR, you are ready to go.
+If you have all the green lights (changes on Chromatic, reviews) on the PR, you are ready to go.

 #6.
 Merge the PR